lowpolyneko/nekop2p/docs/design.md

 ```

 Tarpc uses Rust macros (`$[...]`) to generate Client and Server interfaces which
-can then be implemented to provide the corrisponding RPC functionality.
+can then be implemented to provide the corresponding RPC functionality.

 Snippet of `PeerServer` implementation in lib`nekop2p`.
 ```rs